Package 'PRA'

 Title: Project Risk Analysis

-Description: Data analysis for Project Risk Management via the Second Moment Method, Monte Carlo Simulation, Contingency Analysis, Sensitivity Analysis, Earned Value Management, Learning Curves, Design Structure Matrices, and more.
+Description: Data analysis for Project Risk Management via the Second Moment Method, Monte Carlo Simulation, Contingency Analysis, Sensitivity Analysis, Earned Value Management, Learning Curves, Bayesian Methods, and more.

 Maintainer: Paul Govan <[email protected]>